markbeep/htmx-blog/content/posts/htmx-todo-app.md

 ## Base project layout

 The project source code is available on [GitHub](https://github.com/markbeep/htmx-todo-workshop).
 It is intended to be followed along starting with the `template` branch.
 The `final` branch has the full code of how it will look in the end.
-If you've ever lost when following along, you can check out the `final` branch to see how it should look.
+If you're ever lost when following along, you can check out the `final` branch to see how it should look when complete.

 > Sidenote: Styling seemed to be broken on Safari when I last tried it.
 It works on other browsers though.